-In our second episode of Technology Time Out, we examine how stealthy a silent hack attack can be by creating an RFID hacking device that can wirelessly and silently steal data from 3 feet away.
-GraVoc Associates Inc.’s information security team recently attended BankWorld at Mohegan Sun on January 23, 2015.
-Director and senior security consultant, namely Nate Gravel and Mike Kannan presented an RFID hacking device that aimed to prove RFID security systems are not as safe as is commonly believed.
+In our second episode of Technology Time Out, we examine how stealthy a hack attack can be by creating an RFID hacking device that can wirelessly and silently steal data from 3 feet away.
+Our information security team presented this demonstration at the BankWorld conference at Mohegan Sun in Connecticut on January 23, 2015.
+Information Security Director, Nate Gravel and Senior Security Consultant, Mike Kannan aimed to prove how RFID security systems are not as safe as is commonly believed.

 Radio-Frequency Identification (RFID)

 First off, what exactly is a RFID?
-You probably use one for work.
-An RFID stands for Radio-Frequency Identification and is the use of radio waves to read and capture information stored on a tag attached to an object.
+You probably use one for work, your home, your gym etc..
+RFID stands for Radio-Frequency Identification and is the use of radio waves to read and capture information stored on a tag attached to an object.
 A tag can be read from up to several feet away and does not need to be within direct line-of-sight of the reader to be tracked.

 Many companies will use Radio-Frequency Identification devices to protect their exterior doors to their companies or other sensitive information such as computer servers.